Dec 9, 2024 • 8 min read

 Bicester is pronounced biss-ter rather than bi-ces-ter, Gloucester is pronounced gloss-ter rather than glou-ces-ter, Leominster is pronounced lem-ster rather than Leo-minster.
 You get the picture.

-8. Hit the beer garden when the sun comes out
+10. Hit the beer garden when the sun comes out

-9. Expect to hear a different accent in each region
+11. Expect to hear a different accent in each region

 Traveling just a few short miles in England can often mean a change in accent, so train your ears to prepare for this.
-Regional accents are hugely diverse, and while they’re still English, they can sometimes be difficult for even fellow England residents to understand.
+Regional accents are hugely diverse, and while they’re still English, they can sometimes be difficult for even fellow English residents to understand.

-The accent you’ll hear in Birmingham ("Brummie") differs wildly to what you’ll hear when you arrive in Newcastle ("Geordie").
+The accent you’ll hear in Birmingham ("Brummie") differs wildly from what you’ll hear when you arrive in Newcastle ("Geordie").
 London is a separate case as it’s so cosmopolitan that you can expect to hear a variety of different accents and languages throughout the day.

-10. Never jump a queue
+12. Never jump a queue

-11. You’ll hear "sorry" a lot
+14. You’ll hear "sorry" a lot

 Even in situations where the fault lies with you, you might receive an apology.
 Only Canadians say sorry more than the English, so get used to hearing it and, eventually, saying it.

-12. English food does not deserve its negative reputation
+15. English food does not deserve its negative reputation

-Stereotypes about the English are often amusing and sometimes painfully true, though the one about the poor standard of English food can be comfortably consigned to history’s trashcan.
+Stereotypes about the English are often amusing and sometimes painfully true, though the one about the poor standard of English food can be comfortably consigned to history’s trash can.

-13. Beer standards are high too
+16. Beer standards are high

 The pub is a rite of passage here, and the English love a pint of beer.
-But England has grown out of its cruel 1970s caricature of warm stale beer, and these days, there are myriad styles to sample, up and down the country.
+But England has grown out of its cruel 1970s caricature of warm stale beer, and these days, there are myriad styles to sample up and down the country.

 From real ales at historic Victorian pubs to craft beer at bright modern taprooms, choose from sours, stouts, saisons, New England IPAs and beyond.

-14. Summer is festival season
+17. Summer is festival season

-From Glastonbury in June to Reading and Leeds in August and everything in between, there are lively music festivals running throughout the summer in England.
+From Glastonbury in June to Reading and Leeds in August and everything in between, there are lively music festivals and cultural events running throughout the summer in England.
 No matter what week you’re here, there’s bound to be a festival on somewhere.
 Getting tickets for the big events is a challenge, though – you'll need to look out for those around nine months in advance.

 There are also a plethora of smaller festivals that are often great value and easier to navigate too, such as Birmingham’s superb Mostly Jazz, Funk & Soul Festival.

-15. If you encounter any health issues, you’ll be in good hands
+18. If you encounter any health issues, you’ll be in good hands

 Visitors from EU countries will be covered for some treatment on the National Health Service (NHS) if they fall ill during a visit by using their European Health Insurance Card (EHIC).
 Visitors from non-EU countries with a reciprocal health care arrangement with the UK may also be covered for some treatment needs, particularly emergencies.
+US citizens, on the other hand, are not covered and should consider purchasing travel insurance.

-16. Measurements can be confusing
+19. Measurements can be confusing

 Don’t be surprised if you get into a metric muddle.
 For some things, the English use metric measurements, and for other things, they use imperial.
 Though metric measurements became legal in the UK back in 1875, Britain has never fully transitioned to using metrication in all situations.
 Roads are still measured in the imperial unit of miles, for example, and height is often discussed in feet and inches.